ygemici/osz/loader/README.md

 ```

 Kernel is not included in the initrd, or initrd's fileformat is not recognized by any of the filesystem
-drivers and scanning haven't found a valid ELF64 header in it.
+drivers and scanning haven't found a valid executable header in it.

 ```
-BOOTBOOT-PANIC: Kernel is not a valid ELF64
+BOOTBOOT-PANIC: Kernel is not a valid executable
 ```

 The file that was specified as kernel could be loaded by fs drivers, but it's not an ELF, it's class is not
 CLASS64, endianness does not mach architecture, or does not have any program header with a loadable segment
-in the negative p_vaddr range (see linker script).
+in the negative p_vaddr range (see linker script); or it's not a 64 bit PE32+ executable for the architecture.

 ```
 BOOTBOOT-PANIC: GOP failed, no framebuffer